dmpop/zaino/README.md

 # Zaino

 Zaino is a stupidly simple snippet collector.
-It makes it possible to save entries and their definitions (or notes) using the accompanying bookmarklet.
+It makes it possible to save etext snippets using the accompanying bookmarklet.
 The data is saved in a plain text file.
 The contents of the file is displayed as a list.

 ## Dependencies